Zev Vilnay

 Zeev Vilnay (זאב וילנאי; 12 June 1900 – 21 January 1988) was an Israeli geographer, author and lecturer.

 Biography

 Zev Vilnay was born as Volf Vilensky in Kishinev, Russian Empire (now in Moldova).
 He immigrated to Palestine with his parents at the age of six and grew up in Haifa.
 He served as a military topographer in the Haganah, and later in the Israel Defense Forces.

 Vilnay and his wife Esther lived in Jerusalem.
 Their eldest son, Oren Vilnay, is an expert in structural engineering who established the Department of Civil Engineering at Ben-Gurion University of the Negev.
-The other son, Matan Vilnai, was a General in the Israeli Defense Forces, who later became a politician who served as a member of the Knesset and held several ministerial portfolios before becoming ambassador to China during 2012-2017.
+The other son, Matan Vilnai, was a General in the Israel Defense Forces, who later became a politician who served as a member of the Knesset and held several ministerial portfolios before becoming ambassador to China during 2012-2017.